 Though not all work-at-home businesses require small business insurance, you should look into if you will need to buy a new plan before opening the doors to your ‘new location.’
 Entrepreneur.com has written a great post on whether your home business needs insurance or not that provides a great jump-off point for figuring out the best insurance plan for your personal situation.

-If you're working at home as a lawyer, be sure to read our other resources on this topic;
+If you're working at home as a lawyer, be sure to read our other resource on this topic;